Board of Directors

 He is the recipient of numerous honors and awards, including the 2014 100 Black Men of Atlanta Leadership Award and the 2014 Atlanta Partners for Education Partnership Champion of the Year Award given by the Metro Atlanta Chamber.
 He was also recognized as one of Georgia Trend magazine’s “100 Most Influential Georgians” in 2007, 2008, 2009, 2010 and 2011; the Atlanta Business Chronicle’s “100 Most Influential Atlantans” in 2006 and 2007; one of the “75 Most Powerful Blacks in Corporate America” in 2005 by Black Enterprise magazine; one of the “Top 50 Blacks in Technology” at the Black Engineer of the Year 2005 Awards Conference; and the Carnegie-Mellon Alumni Distinguished Service Award in 2004.
 Erroll also was named one of the “50 Most Powerful Black Executives in America” by Fortune magazine in 2002 and received the Distinguished Alumnus Award from the University of Chicago’s Graduate School of Business in 1993, the same year he received the Bronze Medal in Financial World’s “CEO of the Year” competition.
 In addition, Erroll was honored by the magazine U.S. Black Engineer as the “Black Engineer of the Year” in 1988.

 Erroll and his wife, Elaine, established the Davis Family Foundation in 1986, which makes annual grants to numerous students in need.

-Mr. Davis is Vice Chair of the PBS Investment Subcommittee and serves on the Finance and National Policy Advisory committees.
+Mr. Davis is Vice Chair of the PBS Investment Committee and serves on the Finance, Audit, and National Policy Advisory committees.
 He previously served on the Corporate Support Advisory Committee and on the Strategic Planning Advisory Group.